yiyangphd/yiyangphd.github.io/index.md

 ### News

+- **Oct 2025**: Published paper **Knockoff-ML: A knockoff machine learning framework for controlled variable selection and risk stratification in electronic health record data** in *npj Digital Medicine*

-- **May 2024**: Published paper [**KnockoffHybrid: A knockoff framework for hybrid analysis of trio and population designs in genome-wide association studies**](https://authors.elsevier.com/a/1jAqCgeXA8s2) in *the American Journal of Human Genetics*
+- **May 2024**: Published paper [**KnockoffHybrid: A knockoff framework for hybrid analysis of trio and population designs in genome-wide association studies**](https://authors.elsevier.com/a/1jAqCgeXA8s2) in *American Journal of Human Genetics*

 - **Jul 2023**: Awarded the **Early Career Scheme (ECS, 杰出青年学者计划)** grant as PI by the Research Grants Council of Hong Kong

-- **Oct 2022**: Published paper [**KnockoffTrio: A knockoff framework for the identification of putative causal variants in genome-wide association studies with trio design**](https://doi.org/10.1016/j.ajhg.2022.08.013) in *the American Journal of Human Genetics*
+- **Oct 2022**: Published paper [**KnockoffTrio: A knockoff framework for the identification of putative causal variants in genome-wide association studies with trio design**](https://doi.org/10.1016/j.ajhg.2022.08.013) in *American Journal of Human Genetics*

 - **Jun 2022**: Invited talk **KnockoffTrio: Variable selection in genetic association studies with trio design** at Columbia University Center for Precision Medicine and Genomics and Institute for Genomic Medicine